miguelfiguera/ror-book/README.md

 ## 4. Post model.

+`rails generate model Post user:references title:string body:text`

+Thats all, everything else can be checked in the code.

 ## 5. comments as polymorphic

 I made the comments polymorphic to use them in pictures also.